 Magnolia x loebneri ‘Merrill’, is a hybrid between Magnolia stellata and Magnolia kobus and has fragrant, white flowers, with 10-17 tepals.
 When mature the ‘Merrill’ is 25-30 feet in height.
 There is a grand specimen on Spruce Avenue, at Thistle Path, our area known as Alice’s Fountain, as well as several other locations throughout our landscape.

 Magnolia ‘Elizabeth’, was the first light-yellow-flowered, hybrid available.
 Introduced by the Brooklyn Botanic Garden, the lineage is Magnolia denudata (with white flowers) and Magnolia acuminata (with green-colored flowers).
 This will become a medium-sized tree.
-We have two specimens, at the corner of our administration building, and at the corner of Magnolia Avenue and Oak Avenue.
+One is planted at the corner of Magnolia Avenue and Oak Avenue.

 We also grow six of the eight “Little Girls” magnolias.
 These low-branched, and shrubby trees may only reach-15-feet high, spreading to an oval form.
 All were introduced from the U. S. National Arboretum, and six (‘Ann’, Betty’, ‘Judy’, ‘Randy’, Ricki’, and ‘Susan’) are the result of hybrid crosses between Magnolia stellata ‘Rosea’ and Magnolia liliiflora.
 “Ann’ has erect, fragrant, flowers, with a deep, purple-red color, and is planted in a small triangular bed on Cherry Avenue.
 ‘Susan’, has narrow, goblet-shaped, fragrant, flowers of the reddest color, and is found nearby in another triangular bed on Cherry Avenue.
 ‘Betty’ has large, eight-inch, violet-colored, flowers, with 12-19 tepals, and is on Cedar Avenue.
 ‘Randy’ has 9-11 red-purple tepals, which fade to a rich pink color, and is planted between Cedar Avenue and Cypress Avenue.
 We do not grow ‘Judy’ or ‘Ricki’.